 Administrative assistants provide essential services that keep businesses running smoothly .
 Because industries have specific needs, Mid offers specialty training in a variety of skills that prepare graduates for success in medical, legal, and corporate office environments.

-Our Associate Degrees in AAP equips graduates for entry into a vast number of careers including administrative assistant, assistant manager, operations office associate, and customer service representative.
+Our Associate Degrees and Certificates in AAP equips graduates for entry into a vast number of careers including administrative assistant, assistant manager, operations office associate, and customer service representative.

 Fast career entry